RajPatelll/Brain_Tumor/README.md

 Here is an example of the plot of the accuracies after running the [original model](Saved_Plots/Training&ValidationAccuracy.pdf).

-I also plotted the confusion matrix to visualize how many of each category was correctly predicted and how many were not.
+I also plotted the confusion matrix to visualize how many of each category was correctly predicted and how many were not for the validation dataset and the additional dataset

+Here is an example of the Confusion Matrix on the [validation dataset](Saved_Plots/Confusion_Matrix_ValidationData.pdf.pdf) & [testing dataset](Saved_Plots/Confusion_Matrix_TestingData.pdf.pdf).

 ## Optimization: